Carlos Alvarez College of Business

 DA 6822.
 Data Analytics Practicum I. (2-0) 2 Credit Hours.

-Prerequisite: DA 6823.
-This course continues the practicum experience in the same manner as Data Analytics Practicum I. Students will continue their major data analytics project, focusing on the analysis and presentation of results portion of the process.
+Students will work on a major data analytics project, focusing on the analysis and presentation of results portion of the process.
 The next steps will be detailed data analysis, conclusion drawing, report preparation and refinement, presentation preparation and final presentation.
 The practicum will culminate in a formal, completed report to the supporting organization, as well as to data analytics peers and professors.
 Students who earn a grade of "B" (3.0) or better in this course will satisfy the comprehensive examination requirement.
 A student who receives a grade of "B-," "C+," or "C" may still satisfy this requirement by successfully passing a comprehensive examination as set out in this catalog.
-Differential Tuition: $387.
+This course has Differential Tuition.

 General Business Administration (GBA) Courses